dcorre/gmadet/docs/examples.rst

 Type ``gmadet-run -h`` to see the other arguments you might want to change.
 You can add backgroung subtraction, removal of cosmics for instance.

-Results are stored in ``gamdet_results/``.
+Results are stored in ``gmadet_results/``.

 Run gmadet with image substraction using PS1 image reference
 ------------------------------------------------------------

 .. code-block:: console

-   $ gmadet-run --path_data data/ --FWHM psfex --telescope your-telescope-alias --doAstrometry scamp radius_crossmatch 3 --threshold 4 --doSub ps1 --ps1_method individual
+   gmadet-run --path_data data/ --FWHM psfex --telescope your-telescope-alias --doAstrometry scamp --radius_crossmatch 3 --threshold 4 --doSub ps1 --ps1_method individual

 Replace: